 Redundant coding means you use multiple ways to present information, not rely solely on one method such as color.
 This approach is crucial when color alone might not convey information for various reasons.
 These include:

-• The use of similar colors makes it difficult for people to differentiate
+The use of similar colors makes it difficult for people to differentiate.

-• Different items being too small
+Different items being too small.

-If you redundant coding, you ensure that all users, regardless of their ability to perceive color, can understand the content.
+If you use redundant coding, you ensure that all users, regardless of their ability to perceive color, can understand the content.

 Application of White Space and Redundant Coding